 From the standpoint of the working class, the white race is an attempt by some workers to cut a separate deal with capital, at the expense of the class of which they are a part.
 From the standpoint of capital, it is a cheap way of buying some people’s loyalty to a social system that exploits them.

 The cops provide an example of how the white race is held together: the natural attitude of the police toward the exploited is hostility.
 All over the world cops beat up poor people, and it has nothing to do with color.
-What is unusual and has to be accounted for is not why they beat up black people but why they don’t normally beat up propertyless whites.
+What is unusual and has to be accounted for is not why they beat up Black people but why they don’t normally beat up [poor] whites.

 The cops look at a person and decide on the basis of color whether that person is loyal to, or an enemy of, the system they are sworn to serve and protect.
-They don’t stop to think if the black person whose head they are whipping is an enemy; they just assume it.
+They don’t stop to think if the Black person whose head they are whipping is an enemy; they assume it.
 It does not matter if the victim goes to work every day, pays his taxes and crosses only on the green.

 On the other hand, the cops don’t know for sure if the white person to whom they give a break is loyal to them.
 They assume it.
 The non-beating of whites is time off for good behavior and an assurance of future cooperation.
 White workers’ color exempts them to some degree from the criminal class—which is how the entire working class was defined before the invention of race, and is still treated in those parts of the world where race does not exist as a social category.

 But what if the police couldn’t tell a loyal person just by color?
 What if there were enough people around who looked white but were really enemies of the state so that the cops couldn’t tell whom to beat and whom to let off?
 What would they do then?
 They would begin to “enforce the law impartially,” as the liberals say.
 But, as Anatole France noted, “The law, in its majestic equality, forbids both rich and poor to sleep under bridges, to beg in the streets, and to steal bread.”
+[The bias is that the rich have no need to behave like the poor, so outlawing behavior of the poor does not effect the rich.
+TMB]

 The abolitionists consider it a useless project to try to win the majority of whites, or even the majority of working class whites, to “anti-racism.”
 They seek instead to compel capital to turn millions of “whites” against it, by rendering the white skin useless as a predictor of attitudes.
 How many would it take to rob the white skin of its predictive value?
 No one can say.